KusionStack/kusionstack.io/docs/kusion/5-user-guides/1-using-kusion-cli/2-working-with-k8s/4-image-upgrade.md

 ## Validation

-We can verify the application container (in the deployment template) now has the updated resources attributes (cpu:250m, memory:256Mi) as defined in the container configuration:
+We can verify the application container (in the deployment template) now has the updated image (v5) as defined in the container configuration:
 ```
 kubectl get deployment -n simple-service -o yaml
 ...